 Expats wanting to live and work in Dubai require a work permit and a residency visa.

-Most expats arrive in Dubai after already securing employment, and don’t have to deal directly with the complicated process as employers usually take responsibility for the visa application process, and thus the work permit, while also acting as the sponsor for the visa.
+Most expats arrive in Dubai after already securing employment and don’t have to deal directly with the complicated process.
+Employers usually take responsibility for the visa application process, and thus the work permit, while also acting as the sponsor for the visa.

 Getting a work permit for Dubai